JanWilczek/wolf-sound-blog/_posts/podcast/2023-11-09-oliver-larkin.md

 In this podcast episode, I was lucky to interview Oliver Larkin: an audio programming legend from the UK.

 Starting with a passion for music, going through Max, SynthEdit, PureData, then C++ to JavaScript and others, there is no audio technology that's not known to him.
-He worked for Arturia, Focusrite, and Ableton (among many more), conducted research in spatial audio, and created successful plugins, like the Casio CZ-101 synthesizer emulation.
+He has worked on projects with Arturia and Focusrite (among many more) and nowadays works for Ableton.
+He has conducted research in spatial audio, and has created successful plugins, like the Casio CZ-101 synthesizer emulation.

-He is most widely known as the author of iPlug2: an C++ framework for creating audio plugins and web-hosted audio apps.
+He is most widely known as the co-author of Web Audio Modules and iPlug2: an C++ framework for creating audio plugins and web-hosted audio apps.
 It allows you to have a single codebase that builds various plugin formats out of the box, e.g., VST, AAX, and AU.
 Sounds familiar?
 That's because it is an alternative to the JUCE framework.

 With 20 years of experience in audio programming, he can be a role model for aspiring audio programmers.